DeveloperZeeshu/Task-Manager/README.md

 ## 📦 Getting Started

 ## 🙋‍♂️ Author
-Made with ❤️ by Zeeshaan Abbas
+Made with ❤️ by Jeesan Abbas